Vegan apple pie recipe

 It might take you 1-2-3 cakes or cookies until you will find the best recipe, substitute but sometimes (like for me with this cake) it turns out great the very first time!

-If you are not that comfortable with baking without recipes, check out a vegan recipe cook book like:
+If you are not that comfortable with baking without recipes, check out a vegan recipe cook book like one of the following.

 How to make baking low waste: